 - Once you have them secured either in your home (away from any animal companions you already have…just in case) or other location, you are going to want to check them over thoroughly.
 Write down all the signs you see.
 Malnutrition, potential broken/fractured bones, and cuts and scars.
 Take lots of pictures as well.
 All angles.
-Especially if they look like they have been purposefully neglected or injured.
-This will help if when taken to a vet, they deem there has been abuse to the animal.
+Take a good look at them.
+Do they look like they have been purposefully neglected or injured?
+This will help if when taken to a vet, they deem the animal has been abused.

 - Now get them comfy!
 You now need to do some searching.
 Check out your local classifieds for missing dogs, Facebook has local groups as well as lost and found pet groups you need to check.
 This is crucial.
 If the animal companion is in pretty good shape other than being hungry and thirsty, more than likely he or she has a family missing them and you need to find them!
 So don’t forget to also call around to vets, shelters, the humane society etc. to see if anyone has inquired about the animal.
 I usually give about two weeks for this process.
 In the meantime, keep the dog or cat comfortable and loved.
 For some, this can mean the world!

 - Once the time has elapsed, now you need to make a choice.
 Do you keep the animal as YOUR companion.?
 Or do you let it go to another home that might have more time for them?
 In our case, we obviously chose to keep Harley, which is why it’s his “fourth” birthday!